What to know about Chamath Palihapitiya taking Clover Health public in a surprise merger

 What is so attractive about going public through a SPAC?
 It boils down to a lot less paperwork.
 Since SPACs have almost no assets when they go public, there’s not much to report to the Securities and Exchange Commission.
 The money raised from the IPO goes into a trust, which stakeholders use to acquire an agreed-upon company.
 The chosen company gets to forgo the roadshow, the part of a traditional IPO where they have to present their business to an endless array of possible investors.
 The merger automatically takes the company public, allowing it to avoid much of the usual disclosure paperwork.

 Despite fewer reporting requirements, it’s not necessarily cheaper, as Bloomberg‘s Matt Levine points out.
 SPACs still have to pay fees when they merge with the private company they want to take public.
-However, as the Harvard Business Law Review notes, the real savings is made in the on-going regulatory reporting process.
+However, as the Harvard Business Law Review notes, the real savings are made in the ongoing regulatory reporting process.
 If a SPAC qualifies as an emerging growth company, it doesn’t have to disclose as much to the SEC for a period of five years.
 Regulatory compliance is expensive—this rule, a component of the Jumpstart Our Business Startups Act, or JOBS Act, softens that cost as a way to help bring more companies public.
 To be considered an emerging growth company, a company has to have less than $1 billion in annual revenue and less than $1 billion in debt that can’t be converted into stock.
 Social Capital III is already registered as an emerging growth company; so is Social Capital II, which acquired Opendoor.

 Social Capital III raised $720 million when it went public in April.
 Since going public at $10 a share, the stock price has risen as high as $13 per share.
 As of this reporting, Social Capital III’s stock has fallen nearly 12%.
 This deal is expected to bring Clover Health $1.2 billion in cash.